-Some cards have Global Abilities printed in red text on them (see Bizzaro: Less Than Perfect on page 8).
+Some cards have Global Abilities printed in red text on them (see Professor X: To the Astral Plane on page 8).
 Global Abilities are available to both players, whether or not a die from that card is in the Field Zone.
 You can use a Global Ability printed on an opponent's card even though you cannot purchase a die from that card.